nginmesh/nginmesh/README.md

 ### Prerequisities

-Make sure you have  kubernetes cluster with alpha fearture enabled.
+Make sure you have  kubernetes cluster with alpha feature enabled.
 Please, refer to [Prerequisites](https://istio.io/docs/setup/kubernetes/quick-start.html#prerequisites) in Istio project for setting up cluster for your environment.

 ### Installation Istio and Nginmesh
 Below are instructions for installing Istio with NGiNX as a sidecar in application pods.